-The sale of 1-9 Gertrude Street comes eight months after the former owners of suit hire business Spurlings offfloaded that company’s ex North Melbourne headquarters for a speculated price of more than $7 million.
+The sale comes eight months after the former owners of suit hire business Spurlings offfloaded that company’s ex North Melbourne headquarters, nearby, for a speculated price of more than $7m.

-In January, Australian Red Cross sold two recently vacated owner-occupied offices in Carlton to the University of Melbourne for a total $46 million.
+In January, Australian Red Cross sold two recently vacated owner-occupied offices in Carlton to the University of Melbourne for a total $46m (story continues below).

-Four months ago, Cotton On sold a Fairfield warehouse-dispatch-centre with a leaseback, for $3.6 million.
+Four months ago, Cotton On sold a Fairfield warehouse-dispatch-centre with a leaseback, for $3.6m.